Azure-Samples/dotnet-container-app/README.md

 - **[Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview)** helps you maximize the availability and performance of your applications and services.
 It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

+- **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/)** is a cloud service for securely storing and accessing secrets.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys

 First step is create a Service Principal identity to GitHub connect to Azure Subscription

 ```sh